-The premium letter containing the list of Thank You's was mailed out on Monday, Aug.
-29 and hopefully you will receive it this week.
+The premium letter containing the list of Thank You's was mailed out on Thursday, Aug.
+31, so hopefully you will receive it next week.
 We appreciate everyone's patience as we finalized donations and add-ons.
 This letter contains a list of sponsors that the 4-H'ers are requested to do Thank You's to in order to receive their premium check.
-We have some wonderful community sponsors who provide very generous donations for your premiums.
+We have some wonderful

-Thank You notes can be written, printed, pictures, etc. and also signed by all members in your club, family, group of friends, etc, for general donation sponsors.
-An example would be if your club decided to do a thank you to the County Commissioners, it can be one card/letter with all members signing their name.
+Thank You notes for general donation sponsors can be written, printed, pictures, etc. and also signed by all members in your club, family, group of friends, etc. An example would be if your club decided to do a thank you to the County Commissioners, it can be one card/letter with all members signing their name.
 The club leader or one person can bring the envelope to the office and we will check off the members of the club for that sponsor.
 If one of more of your kids have the same sponsor (for example a medallion), both can sign one Thank You.

 Remember a Thank You should be in an envelope with the name of the person/business you are thanking on the front, along with your return address and a stamp.
 We will fill out the address for you.
-If the thank you is to the Extension Office, Ford County 4-H Foundation, Fair Association, FCE Council, it does not need a stamp on it.
+If the thank you is to the Extension Office, Ford County 4-H Foundation, Fair Association, FCE Council, it does not need a stamp.